A Commitment to a Safer Community

 Smoke & CO Alarms General Information

 Smoke alarms and Carbon Monoxide detectors have been proven to save lives!
 Are your batteries good?
 You know to change your batteries when you change your clocks (Daylight Savings), but did you realize that detectors expire?
 Be sure to check the date and replace smoke alarms within 10 years and CO alarms within 7 years of manufacture.
-Grand Lake Fire has smoke alarms and carbon monoxide detectors available for FREE at the station.
+Grand Lake Fire has smoke alarms and carbon monoxide detectors available at cost at the station.
 We’ve done this to help get a smoke and CO alarm in every home in Grand Lake Fire’s district.
 Call us or stop by the station for more information.

 Smoke and CO Alarm Checklist courtesy of Estes Valley Fire (PDF)